 In addition to internal training, many organizations are discovering the value of leveraging external expertise when providing supervisor training.

-When your supervisor training is entrusted to third-party qualified professionals, managers have the opportunity to interact with managers from other organizations and industries.
+When your supervisor training is entrusted to third-party qualified professionals, managers have the opportunity to learn outside the confines of your organization.
 In the process, they discover common challenges and proven techniques to resolve them.
-Trainers approach the adult learning process without assumptions or bias about attendees, consequently, managers feel more comfortable sharing challenges they are facing in their current role and environment.
+Training programs approach the adult learning process without assumptions or bias about attendees, consequently, managers feel more comfortable addressing challenges they are facing in their current role and environment.

 The importance of the role your supervisors play in your organization cannot be overstated.
 Good managers keep employees engaged, on course, and productive.
 Whether using internal or external training resources, investing in their success ensures that you retain your top performers and that your employees have a consistent experience with your company values and culture.